 American Psychological Association

 Phone: (202) 336-5979

 Our Campus Address

 The Clinical PsyD program in Sacramento is designed for students interested in the professional practice of clinical psychology.
 Recognizing that this practice must be grounded in the most current literature and research knowledge, we strive to teach students to be competent consumers of research and confident in their ability to apply this knowledge to diverse populations in diverse settings.

 One of the unique aspects of the Sacramento Clinical PsyD program is the design of its dissertation sequence.
 The 4-semester course sequence begins in the 2nd year and is completed in the 3rd year, before students leave for internship.
 Utilizing a cohort model, students in the class serve as committee members, supporting each other under the supervision of the instructor, a core faculty member who serves as dissertation chair.
 The seminar format draws on the expertise of other students to stimulate new ideas and to offer and receive critical feedback as students progress through the dissertation process.
 This intensive structure has proven extremely successful in facilitating students completing the program on time.

-In addition to course offerings, several faculty members lead voluntary research groups, providing opportunity for students to engage in hands on research endeavors, to present at state and national conferences, and to publish their finding.
+In addition to course offerings, several faculty members lead voluntary research groups, providing opportunity for students to engage in hands-on research endeavors, to present at state and national conferences, and to publish their findings.
 Below, please find a description of some of the current research initiatives involving students.

 Assessment, Psychotherapy, and Personality Research Team

 Although I have a wide range of more specific research interests, the common theme of my work is a focus on improving clinical care.
 The two main branches of my research are focused on advancing psychological assessment (e.g., improving diagnostic accuracy, incremental validity, multimethod assessment) and factors that impact treatment outcome.